-- Sun Workshop Compilers C/C++.
-See the readme.txt file for details. - MQSeries version 5.1, CSD 5, including MQSeries Java support. - Java Development Kit version 1.1.8 or 1.2.2.
+- Solaris operating environment version 8. - Sun Workshop Compilers C/C++.
+See the readme.txt file for details. - MQSeries version 5.2 with SupportPac MA88. - Java Development Kit version 1.2.2.
+JDK 1.3 is not supported. - X Window System (X11R5 or higher).
+This is required for installation but not at run time.